-Knowing when to license your intellectual property makes the difference between signing a big deal or floundering in the market.
+Knowing when to license your intellectual property is the difference between signing a big deal or floundering in the market.

 - Do you have a new patented technology but haven’t quite figured out how to bring it to market?